trungnguyencs/MultiView-Stereo/README.md

 ## CE264 Multi-view Stereo
 An implementation of plane-sweeping 2-view stereo technique.
-Second project for Fall 2018 CE264-Computer Vision at UC Santa Cruz

 ## Motivation
 Implemented plane sweeping 2-view stereo after calibrating the camera for finding intrinsic matrix and rotational and translational